COVID-19 FAQs For Non-Unionized Employees In Ontario

 I HAVE BEEN LAID-OFF AND WAS NOT ADVISED OF MY RECALL TO WORK DATE, DO I HAVE ANY RIGHTS?

 The answer to this question is complicated.
 Generally speaking, a lay-off is only legal if the employer has an express or implied contractual right to put your work on hold.
 In the absence of such a contractual right, an employer is not allowed to cease work on the assumption that you will be required to return to work sometime in the future.
 However, in late May 2020, the Ontario government brought into law regulation which sets out that any temporary layoffs that arose for reasons related to COVID-19 have now been converted to leaves of absence.
-This applies to the period commencing on March 1, 2020, and ending on the date that is six weeks after the day the Ontario emergency state ends.
-It is unclear whether this change in the law encompasses the Employment Standards Act only or the employee’s rights at common law which are often far more robust and for which an employee may bring a civil action.
+Originally, this applied to the period commencing on March 1, 2020, and ending on the date that is six weeks after the day the Ontario emergency state was supposed to end.
+However, the regulation has extended the foregoing state of affairs to January 2, 2021.
+It is unclear whether this change in the law encompasses the Employment Standards Act only or the employee’s rights at common law also which are often far more robust and for which an employee may bring a civil action.

 CAN AN EMPLOYER PREVENT ME FROM WORKING BECAUSE IT IS SUSPECTING I HAVE COVID-19?